larsbrinkhoff/imlac-software/case/README.md

 Files from Rob Gingell.

+To build these files, see [building.md](building.md).

-The following are excerpts from private
+The following are excerpts from private communiation:
-communiation:

 ---